 What is HSDD?

-Hypoactive sexual desire disorder, or low desire causing personal distress, is the most common of the female sexual dysfunctions, affecting 1 in 10 women.
+Hypoactive sexual desire disorder, is a lack of sexual desire or interest that also causes personal distress.
+HSDD is the most common of the female sexual dysfunctions, affecting 1 in 10 women.

 Women with hypoactive sexual desire disorder, or HSDD, experience:

 - Significant personal distress due to this lack of desire

 - Potential relationship issues with their partner due to the lack of desire.